iota-community/I3-IOTA/FacilitatorsGuide.md

 Show IOTA IoT video:  WhatisIOTA.mp4

-Show examples of IoT devices:  AstroPiOTA, enviroPhat, Autonomous Gardener, CO2-TVOC.
-The [IOTA YouTube channel](https://www.youtube.com/channel/UClxDa0qkOqxIguokXPhnuOA) has more examples
+[AstroPiOTA](https://github.com/NelsonPython/AstroPiOTA), [EnviroPhat](https://github.com/NelsonPython/EnviroPhat) are easy to build because you snap one component called a "hat" onto the Pi.
+[CO2-TVOC](https://github.com/NelsonPython/CO2TVOC) requires connecting a few wires.
+[Autonomous Gardener](https://github.com/NelsonPython/AutoGardener) has multiple components with a more complex wiring scheme.
+The [IOTA YouTube channel](https://www.youtube.com/channel/UClxDa0qkOqxIguokXPhnuOA) has more examples.

 ## What components should I purchase to build my device?